-The Settlement Agreement provides an incentive award payment of \$10,000 to the Class Representative, which is reasonable given the large recovery Class Members will receive on average, as well as the time and effort she devoted to this case.
-Her efforts included providing factual background for the Class and PAGA complaint; providing documents and information about Defendants' compensation plan; participating in phone calls to discuss litigation and settlement strategy; making herself available throughout the litigation to assist with analyzing the claims and defenses; helping Class Counsel prepare for the mediation; and reviewing the settlement documents.
-The Class Representative also assumed significant risk in bringing this litigation-namely, had she lost, she could have been ordered to pay Defendants' costs.
-Additionally, Plaintiff gave up an opportunity to pursue claims for discrimination and retaliation, and instead agreed to forego those claims in exchange for the service award and full release of claims.
+The Settlement Agreement provides an incentive award payment of \$5,000 to the Class Representative, which is reasonable given the large recovery Class Members will receive on average, as well as the time and effort he devoted to this case.
+His efforts included providing factual background for the Class and PAGA complaint; providing documents and information about Defendant's compensation plan; participating in phone calls to discuss litigation and settlement strategy; making himself available throughout the litigation to assist with analyzing the claims and defenses; helping Class Counsel prepare for the mediation; and reviewing the settlement documents.
+The Class Representative also assumed significant risk in bringing this litigation-namely, had he lost, he could have been ordered to pay Defendant's costs.

 The requested service award falls within the range of incentive payments typically awarded to Class Representatives in similar class actions.
 See, e.g., Bond v.
+Ferguson

-Ferguson Enterprises, Inc. (E.D.
+Enterprises, Inc. (E.D.
 Cal.
 2011) 2011 WL 2648879 (approving \$11,250 service award to each of the two class representatives in a trucker meal break class action; Ross v.
 US Bank National Association (N.D.
 Cal.
 2010) 2010 WL 3833922, at 2 (approving \$20,000 enhancement award to Class Representative in California wage-and-hour class action settlement); Vasquez v.
 Coast Valley Roofing, Inc. (E.D.
 Cal.
 2010) 266 F.R.D.
 4150, 493 (approving service awards in the amount of \$15,000 each from a \$300,000 settlement fund in a wage/hour class action); West v.
 Circle K Stores, Inc. (E.D.
 Cal.
 2006) 2006 U.S. Dist.
 LEXIS 76558, at 28 ("the court finds Plaintiff's enhancement payments of \$15,000 each to be reasonable."); Glass v.
 UBS Fin.
 Servs.
 (N.D.
 Cal.
 2007) 2007 U.S. Dist.
 LEXIS 8476, at 52 (finding "requested payment of \$25,000 to each of the named Plaintiff is appropriate" in wage and hour settlement); Louie v.
 Kaiser Found.
 Health Plan, Inc. (S.D.
 Cal.
 2008) 2008 U.S. Dist.
 LEXIS 78314, at 18 (approving "\$25,000 incentive award for each Class Representative" in wage an hour settlement).